-4 Types of Collateral That Could Be Used to Secure a Loan
+4 Types of Business Collateral Used to Secure Loans

-Consider These Types of Collateral When Pursuing a Secured Business Loan:
+What Types of Collateral Can You Submit For a Secured Business Loan?

 1. Real Estate

-With home prices having risen over the past six years, using a home as collateral for a business loan is a viable option for many entrepreneurs.
+As you may know, using a home as collateral for a small business loan is a viable option for many entrepreneurs.
 For lenders, real estate is an attractive way to secure a loan because it holds its value well.
 Entrepreneurs may also benefit because real estate is generally worth at least a couple hundred thousand dollars, which gives owners a chance to secure larger loans.

-Of course, risk is relative.
-If you own real estate that’s less critical to your life or business, it may be worth using this asset as collateral for a loan.
+Ultimately, risk is relative; if you own real estate that’s less critical to your life or business, it may be worth using if your lender requires collateral to get approved.

-Equipment can make for a good choice of collateral, but that depends on a few notable factors.
+Equipment can be used as collateral to secure a loan, but it depends on a few notable factors.